bigdevwhale/marat555.github.io/_posts/2018-10-07-generating-objects.md

 #### Example

-You need to create aт object that is similar to existing object.
+You need to create an object that is similar to existing object.

 #### Implementation